 Mental Health Awareness Month is observed in the United States of America every May since 1949.
-The awareness month was started by the “Mental Health America”.
-Every year, they plan and execute activities to raise the awareness of the importance of mental health among everybody.
+The awareness month was started by Mental Health America.
+Every year, they plan and execute activities to raise awareness of the importance of mental health among everybody.

-This month people have the chance to learn more about the citizens suffering from depression, schizophrenia and bipolar disorder and how to live with these disorders.
+This month people have the chance to learn more about the citizens suffering from depression, schizophrenia, and bipolar disorder and how to live with these disorders.
 They also draw attention to suicide and what leads to it.

 Mental health in the veterinary profession is a question that should not be avoided.
 Being a veterinary professional is exciting and challenging, but at the same time can be very difficult and stressful.

 Many people in the field suffer from something called “burnout” and “compassion fatigue”.

 Burnout can be recognized as emotional exhaustion (constant tiredness and feeling overloaded), feeling frustrated regarding job-related activities (being cynical toward your colleagues and start being distant), and reduced performance (difficulty to concentrate or to be motivated about the task).

 Compassion fatigue, on the other hand, is a “by-product” of years of helping others in need and in distress, which in some people leads to reduced empathy towards the future patients.